fossfreedom/coverart-browser/README.md

 NOTE: it is assumed that you have separately installed the patent encumbered codecs found in the good/bad & ugly packages

-python3 based package instructions for OpenSuse is not known - please let me know what the installation instructions are.

 To install the plugin: